 Attention Deficit Hyperactivity Disorder (ADHD) is a mental health condition suffered by children, teens, and even adults.
 Children suffering from ADHD may have uncontrollable impulses or difficulty paying attention in school.
 Adults suffering from ADHD typically have trouble managing time, staying organized, setting goals, and remaining employed.
 Further, adults with ADHD have relationship, self-esteem, and addiction problems.

-Symptoms of ADHD in Adults are as follows:
+Some other common symptoms of ADHD in Adults are as follows:

 - Anger management issues